platinio/Unity-ScriptableObjectDatabase/README.md

 # Dependencies

-Scriptable Object Database depends on [Unity-AdvanceDropdown](https://github.com/platinio/Unity-AdvancedDropdown), so if you want to clone this, you will need to clone both reporistories.
+Scriptable Object Database depends on [Unity-AdvanceDropdown](https://github.com/platinio/Unity-AdvancedDropdown), so if you want to clone this, you will need to clone both repositories.